Deckers Brands: History

 In 1973, Karl Lopker began his career making and selling flip-flops at craft fairs along the West Coast of the United States.
 In 1975, Doug Otto visited Hawaii on business and found that locals referred to his sandals as "deckas", a slang word based on their striped layered construction that resembled a "deck" of stacked wood.
-Liking the name, Lopker and Otto named the brand Deckers.
+Liking the name, Lopker and Otto named their brand Deckers.

 In 1985, Deckers expanded its range of sandals when it entered into a licensing agreement to produce and distribute Teva sandals.
+Deckers purchased Teva's patents, trademarks, and other assets in 2002.

-In 1993, Otto renamed his company Deckers Outdoor Corporation when it went public on the NASDAQ, and Deckers purchased Simple Shoes.
+The company was renamed Deckers Outdoor Corporation when it went public on the NASDAQ in 1993, and Deckers purchased Simple Shoes.

 In 1995, Deckers purchased UGG Holdings.

-In 2002, Deckers purchased Teva's patents, trademarks, and other assets.

-In 2003, Deckers’ UGG boots became well known after Oprah Winfrey included the boots on The Oprah Winfrey Shows Favorite Things segment.
+UGG boots became well known after they were included on The Oprah Winfrey Shows Favorite Things segment in 2003.

-In 2010, Deckers acquired MOZO Shoes, a brand that produced footwear for the culinary industry.

-In 2011, Deckers acquired Sanuk shoes.

-In 2012, Deckers acquired Hoka One One.